Developer’s Quick Start with the Ouster Python SDK

 method is sensor_idx

-storage) contains scans from more than one sensor, in this case, users can set the sensor_idx
+storage) contains scans from more than one sensor.
+For the case of single sensor, users can set the sensor_idx

-to access and manipulate scans from a specific sensor by the order they appear
+to access and manipulate scans from a single sensor.

 to -1

-is being used.
-This is true even when the pcap file contains data for a single sensor.
+This is true even when the pcap file contains data for a single sensor to maintain consistency between scan sources with single and

 On the other hand, if the user wants to open an OSF file or access a live sensor, all that changes is URL of the source.
 For example, to interact with a live sensor the user can execute the following snippet: